Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 The top-tier CRO agencies usually divide their clients into groups within their teams.
 Each group handles a specific number of clients, say 2–3.

-A related question is how much time the agency will spend on your specific project.
+A related question to ask a CRO agency is how much time the agency will spend on your specific project.
 Usually, CRO projects take up a lot of time.
 This is because there are many resources and processes involved.

 Further Reading: 33 Founders/Industry Experts share eCommerce CRO Best Practices

-No matter how many communication channels a CRO agency says it has, look for exchanges specialy for critical updates, collaboration tools & ideas, regular reporting and overall documentation:
+No matter how many communication channels a CRO agency says it has, look for exchanges – especially for critical updates, collaboration tools & ideas, regular reporting, and overall documentation:

-Discovery: The first interaction will need to throw light on where your eCommerce business is ATM, what conversion challenges you’re facing and if the agency can offer the right interventions.
-The salesperson should go beyond mere success stories and focus on site criteria such as if the site traffic meets the testing needs and what kind of an audit would help deepen the discovery.
+Discovery: The first interaction will need to throw light on where your eCommerce business is ATM, what conversion challenges you’re facing, and if the agency can offer the right interventions.
+The salesperson should go beyond mere success stories and focus on site criteria, like: whether the site traffic meets the testing needs and what kind of an audit would help deepen the discovery.
+They will want to know more about you – and will come armed with your UVP (what makes you different from your competitors).

 Typically, CRO agencies can be hired either on a per-hour rate or per project basis – from our experience, the per-hour framework is best applied when the exact scope of work isn’t known.